arunmadhusud/Real-time-2D-object-detection/README.md

 Classification mode: Use "c" as operation_mode.
 Use "n" as classifier_type  for nearest neighbor approach.
 Use "k" as classifier_type  for K - nearest neighbor approach.
 Note that K = 3 is used in the system.

-### To run the extensions

-1. Sytem can classify more than 10 objects.
-No additional input required for this from user.

-2. System can detect multiple objects at a time.
-No additional input required for this from user.

-3. Implementing 2 pass connected component analysis from scratch.
-User has to un-comment lines 192 to 196 in check.cpp.

-4. System identifies an object which is not in the database as unknown and goes into training mode.
+ System identifies an object which is not in the database as unknown and goes into training mode.
 No additional input required for this from user.